Easy-Systems/documentations/docusaurus/blog/community/meet-the-team.md

 #### Anything you want to tell the community?

 > I want to say a **big thanks to the entire community**.
 When I first started this project I was never expecting it for becoming this big, therefore a huge thanks for making all this possible!
 You motivate me the most to do what I do.
+#### More Information
+> You can find more about me on my website: https://spacedev.easysystems.live/

 ### Tim
 We have not yet received a response from this staff member.
 This may change at a later date.
 ### Felixprogram